boradesanket13/boradesanket13/README.md

   ## This is me😁
 🎓 I’m a pre-final year Computer Science undergrad at Savitribai Phule Pune University.
-I'm a JavaScript developer.
+I'm a MERN stack developer.
 I work mainly with React and have a good understanding of its Ecosystem.

 📘 I’m interested in open source, web development, cloud computing, and XR technologies.
-I love to explore new technologies and learn new things.

 👨‍💻 I am someone who loves working on abstract ideas and building projects driven to make a positive impact in the world.
 I like to think that I'm fairly good at debugging and finding alternative solutions.

-🚀 My objective is to be a part of an organization where I can grow in terms of knowledge, attitude, and skills.
-I can work on my own initiative as well as a part of a team.
-Given a chance to work with you, I assure you my level best.

-🤝I am always on the lookout for new projects to work on and new people to collaborate with.
-Do check out my repositories and feel free to reach out if you would like to work on any of my existing projects or think I would be a good fit in your project.
+🤝 Do check out my repositories and feel free to reach out if you would like to work on any of my existing projects or think I would be a good fit in your project.

 😁 FunFact about me: If I could win a lifetime supply of one type of clothing, it would be hoodies.

   <p align="centre"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=boradesanket13" alt="boradesanket13" /></a>